leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 have ``p.1 : Nat`` and ``p.2 : Nat``.
 This gives you a way of "using" a pair, by extracting its two components.

-[chris] this paragraph seems redundant with the one on line 103.
+[chris] this paragraph seems redundant with the one on line 103 and what does this have to do with functions?

 You already know how to "use" a function ``f : α → β``, namely, you can apply it to an element ``a : α`` to obtain ``f a : β``.
 But how do